Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 I was hoping to be asked more questions like: Why Sullivan?
 What are the significant challenges for the future of pharmacy/pharmacists?
 Are you a leader or a follower?
 I had great answers for these that I think would have positively impacted my interview but with my lack of interview experience I'm not very adept at weaving in the answers when they are not specifically addressed.

-Applicants commonly wished they had known about the format of the interview, including the presence of multiple interviewers and the nature of questions asked.
-Some also mentioned the desire for more information about the interview setting and the opportunity to ask more questions during the interview process.
+Applicants commonly wished they had known about the format of the interview, including the presence of multiple interviewers and the types of questions that would be asked.
+Additionally, knowing more about the interviewers and the setting of the interview was highlighted as important for better preparation.

 I wish I would've known there was a group activity.
 But it was easy